 Ryan signed mini cards that were then placed into a frame similar to those in which the relic and A&G originals were set.
 It’s a current release with a vintage look and feels and works out to be one of the more affordable options overall.

 24. 2000 Nolan Ryan Upper Deck Legends Legendary Signatures Auto #S-NR

 We’re heading to the ‘Legendary Signatures subset of the 2000 UD Legends release for the next card on the list.
 It’s split into two segments: a classic image at the top and an ample space for an on-card auto at the bottom.

 It’s also wholly black-and-white, aside from a small image of Ryan found in the middle.
 All cards from the subset (aside from Derek Jeter) were also available in a Gold parallel, serial-numbered to just 50 copies.

 The Rickey Henderson rookie might be the pick of the bunch regarding the 1980 Topps set, but that doesn’t mean that Ryan’s card should be disregarded.
 The 726-card set borrows from designs seen with 1977 Topps Baseball.

-This Ryan Topps card is clean and crisp, while you’ll also find a facsimile autograph on the front.
+This Ryan Topps card is clean and crisp, and you’ll also find a facsimile autograph on the front.

 Ryan’s card also notes that he was an ‘AL All-Star’ at the top, while the image shows him mid-pitch as he prepares to release a vicious fastball in trademark style.
 It’s another card worth a significant amount if you’re interested in PSA 10 copies.